kilpkonn/msc-thesis/main.typ

 All in all it serves as a great example of autocompletion tool that has semantic understanding of the program, but does not provide any functionality beyond basics.

 ==== Pyright
-Pyright#cite-footnote("GitHub pyright repository", "2024-04-06", "https://web.archive.org/web/20240403213050/https://github.com/microsoft/pyright") is one of the most used autocompletion tools for Python.
+Pyright#cite-footnote("GitHub pyright repository", "2024-04-06", "https://web.archive.org/web/20240403213050/https://github.com/microsoft/pyright") is a popular language server for Python.
-It is another LSP server to provide the functionality for multiple IDEs.
 It suggests all the item that are available in scope for autocompletion, and it also suggests the methods/fields that are on the receiver type.

 Whilst it tries to provide more advanced features than `clangd` it does not get much further due to python being dynamically typed language.